 Greg Kyllo was elected as the MLA for Shuswap in 2013, 2017 and again in 2020.
-He currently serves as the Official Opposition Critic for Labour and Skills Training.
+He currently serves as the Shadow Minister for Labour and Skills Training.

 Kyllo has served as Deputy Caucus Whip, and as a member of the Select Standing Committee on Aboriginal Affairs.
 He has also served as the Parliamentary Secretary for the BC Jobs Plan to the Minister of Jobs, Tourism, and Skills Training, and a member of Treasury Board, Cabinet Committee on Core Review, Cabinet Committee on Strong Economy, Select Standing Committee on Public Accounts and the Premier’s Priority and Planning Committee.